kennysrb/restaurant-portfolio/README.md

 ## Author

-Built by [Your Name] as a portfolio project.
+Built by Nikola Glavonjic as a portfolio project.